EXCLUSIVE-Russian invasion spurs European demand for U.S. drones, missiles

 Germany was already expected to decide on a new heavy lift helicopter this year, something increased spending could bring forward.
 Competitors for the approximately 4 billion euro deal include Lockheed Martin's CH-53K King Stallion and Boeing's BA.N H-47 Chinook.

-Poland wants to buy several MQ-9 Reaper drones made by General Atomics under a special, accelerated procedure, and is eyeing further procurements later, Lieutenant Colonel Krzysztof Platek, a spokesperson for the Polish Defence Ministry's Armament Agency, said in an interview on Wednesday.
+Poland wants to buy several MQ-9 Reaper drones made by General Atomics, including under a special, accelerated procedure, and is eyeing further procurements later, Lieutenant Colonel Krzysztof Platek, a spokesperson for the Polish Defence Ministry's Armament Agency, said in an interview on Wednesday.

 "This order is an answer to (the) ... security situation, particularly in central and eastern Europe," Platek said.